 Are 80 Lowers Legal In Maine?

 As of this guide’s initial publish date, 80% lower receivers and frames are not considered as firearms by the ATF and are legal to ship directly to buyers residing in the state of Maine.

 Do I Need to Serialize My 80 Lower in Maine?

 If you build out your own firearms starting with 80 lowers in Maine you do not need to serialize the lower receiver or frame as there are currently no laws requiring citizens to do so.
-Should you wish to serialize your lower receiver you certainly can if necessary through our 80 lower engraving services.
+Should you wish to serialize your lower receiver we offer custom engraving for our lowers.

 Key Gun Laws in Maine

 Other than laws regarding 80 lowers, these are the key gun laws you should be aware of if you reside or are traveling through Maine.

 Firearm Possession and Purchase Requirements

 The state of Maine only requires individuals to be 18 years of age in order to legally purchase a handgun.
 For long guns the minimum age for a person to possess one is 16 years of age.
 The exception to this is if a parent, foster parent, or legal guardian transfers it to the minor.
 All the other normal exceptions apply for minors in terms for when they’re allowed to possess or transport a handgun: when attending a hunter’s or firearms safety course, using the gun for target practice or recreational shooting at an established range, involved in an organized competition, hunting or trapping with a valid license, traveling to and from these events, or at their own residence with permission and supervision of a parents or a legal guardian.